 How to process Philippines nickel ore step by step?

-Generally, beneficiating laterite nickel ore needs several stages includes ore washing，crushing and screening, milling by ball mill, magnetic and froth flotation separating and drying and melting.
+Generally, like other ore beneficiaiton plants, laterite nickel ore processing needs several stages includes ore washing, crushing and screening, milling by ball mill, magnetic and froth flotation separating and drying and melting.
 The distribution of useful mineral nickel varies with the nature of the ore.
 Most useful minerals are rich in fine-grained grades, and you can learn that from Philippines BNML limonite with +50mm whose nickel grade is as high as 2.89%.

 Stage one: washing nickel ore with fine and coarse material screw washer